 Early Life and Military Service

-Vincent James Viola was born in 1956 in Brooklyn, New York, to Italian-American parents.
-His father, an immigrant, worked as a truck driver after serving in the U.S. Army during World War II.
-Viola graduated from Brooklyn Technical High School and attended the United States Military Academy at West Point, where he played on the sprint football team.
-He graduated in 1977 with a bachelor's degree and was commissioned as a second lieutenant in the U.S. Army.
-He served in the 101st Airborne Division and later earned a Juris Doctor degree from New York Law School in 1983.
+Vincent Viola was born in 1956 in Brooklyn, New York, to an Italian-American family.
+His father, a World War II veteran and truck driver, instilled in him a strong work ethic.
+Viola graduated from Brooklyn Technical High School and attended the United States Military Academy at West Point, where he played on the sprint football team and was a cadet company commander.
+He graduated with a bachelor's degree in 1977 and served in the 101st Airborne Division.

 Rise to Success